Supporting Excellent Science Teaching for Georgia

 Section A. Business Meeting.
 The Association business shall be conducted by membership present at the annual meeting, announced at least 30 days prior to the date of the scheduled meeting.

 Section B. Rules.
-Robert's Rules of Order, the current revised edition, shall govern the business meetings of State and District Association groups.
+Robert's Rules of Order, the current revised edition, shall govern the business meetings of all Association groups.

 Section C. District Meetings.
-Business meetings of the District Association shall be conducted at a time determined by the District Director.
+Meetings at the district level, where such might serve to promote the aims and objectives of the Association, shall be conducted at a time determined by the District Director.

 Section E. Additional Meetings.
 Additional meetings shall be encouraged, especially at the district level, where such might serve to promote the aims and objectives of the Association as set forth in the Preamble of this Constitution.